truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

 MFA will be required for all organizations and admins using Classy when the feature reaches general availability (GA).

+**How do I set up multifactor authentication on a new device?**

+If you're adding MFA to a new device, contact our [Care team](https://support.classy.org/s/contactcare).
+We'll help verify your identity and guide you through the process.

 **Does MFA also apply to Classy Live?**

 Not at this time.